harripd/burstH2MM/docs/source/ControlPlot.rst

 You will note many fewer points, as there are many beginning, ending and whole burst dwells removed.

-It is also possible to specify dwells by specifying `dwell_pos` as an integer cooresponding to the dwell position code used in the similarly named |dwell_pos| parameter.
+It is also possible to specify dwells by specifying ``dwell_pos`` as an integer corresponding to the dwell position code used in the similarly named |dwell_pos| parameter.

 So to select the mid dwells, we give it 0::